shabaazxh/Real-Time-Ambient-Occlusion/README.md

-This is a simple Vulkan Renderer developed to demonstrate some popular AO methods used in real-time rendering applications.
+This is a simple C++ Vulkan Renderer developed for my bachelor thesis "Examining the different Ambient Occlusion techniques used in Real-time Rendering" which explores and demonstrates some popular AO methods used in real-time rendering applications.
 The application demos Crytek's SSAO, HBAO and Alchemy AO.

+#Features
+* HBAO
+* Crytek SSAO
+* Alchemy AO

 ## Setup: